Iraq says may use force if Kurdish referendum turns violent

 Thursday, an attack claimed by IS at a checkpoint and restaurant in southern Iraq left more than 80 killed and 93 wounded.

-Years of war have left more than 3 million people displaced.
+Years of war have displaced more than 3 million people.
 Cities, towns and villages retaken from IS lie in ruins and the forces made powerful by the arms and training that flooded Iraq to fight the extremists are now attempting to leverage that influence.

-Al-Abadi said he's confident the security and economic situation in Iraq will continue to improve.

-Regarding his ambitious package of political and economic reforms initially introduced in 2015, al-Abadi said, "I think we've achieved some," but added, "It will take time."

 Despite the challenges ahead, al-Abadi repeated a call for Iraqis who fled the country over the past three years, to return home.
 Some 80,000 Iraqis made the treacherous journey to Europe by sea in 2015 alone, according to the United Nations.